Supply Chain Issues: How Global Shortages Are Affecting Consumers Nationwide

 And those are just some of the issues.

 A global microchip shortage, exacerbated by Texas winter storms that affected domestic production, is slowing the production of cars and various electronic devices.
 China, where many consumer goods destined for America are produced, is suffering through an ongoing energy crisis that’s curtailing manufacturing.
-And manufacturers in many other countries with lower rates of vaccination have endured shutdowns and worker shortages brought on by the spread of the Delta variant.READ MORE: COVID In MN: MDH Reports 32 Deaths As Latest Positivity Rate, Daily New Cases Continue To Rise
+And manufacturers in many other countries with lower rates of vaccination have endured shutdowns and worker shortages brought on by the spread of the Delta variant.READ MORE: Prosecution Rests Case In Kyle Rittenhouse Murder Trial

-All this has happened just as a shift in spending, brought on by COVID, has drastically increased demand for products.
+All this has happened just as a shift in spending, brought on by COVID, has drastically increased demand for a wide variety of products.
 The situation is fluid and will likely remain that way through the holiday season and into the new year.

 CBS Local has the latest supply chain news from its markets across the country.
 We are updating this list frequently, so check back often for the latest news on the situation.